Video Anomaly Detection in 10 Years: A Survey and Outlook: Analyzing Video Anomaly Detection: A Systematic Approach

 Temporal and spatial constraints are other types of regularization terms that are commonly used in VAD \cite{sultani2018real}.
 The addition of these terms in the loss function ensures important specifications in the model's spatial and temporal learning for distinguishing between the normal and abnormal events in videos \cite{cho2023look}.
 Temporal constraints are used to guarantee the continuity and progression of events over time while spatial constraints are used to enhance the model's understanding of the objects' positions and physical locations throughout the frames of the video and their relation to the existence of anomalies.
 By incorporating both types of constraints in the loss function of a VAD model, the model is inclined toward achieving more robust anomaly detection.\\

 \paragraph{\textbf{Temporal Smoothing Constraint}}

 The temporal smoothing constraint is a crucial component of loss functions in VAD, employed to maintain stability in predicted anomaly scores across consecutive frames.
 This constraint aims to mitigate abrupt fluctuations in anomaly scores between adjacent frames, aligning with the expectation that successive frames typically exhibit similar anomaly characteristics.
-The temporal smoothing constraint penalizes sudden changes in the anomaly score between sequential frames as follows in equation \ref{eq5}: where a $\lambda_1$ is a smoothing coefficient, ${S}({V}_i;\mathcal{\theta})$ is the anomaly score of frame $i$, and ${S}({V}_{i+1};\mathcal{\theta})$ is the anomaly score of frame $i+1$.\\
+The temporal smoothing constraint penalizes sudden changes in the anomaly score between sequential frames as follows in equation \ref{eq5}: